Start-up Nation: Praise

-Jon Rosen OF USA Today believes that the book is written from an Israeli perspective and may irk those with reservations about Israeli foreign policy, but it is still an accomplishment, "not simply for exposing the roots of Israel's success, but by showing what the Israeli case might teach the rest of the world."
-In The Wall Street Journal, James K. Glassman says that "the greatest strength of Start-up Nation is not analysis but anecdote.
+Jon Rosen of USA Today believed that the book is written from an Israeli perspective and could frustrate those opposed to the nation's foreign policy.
+However, he still considered it an accomplishment, "not simply for exposing the roots of Israel's success, but by showing what the Israeli case might teach the rest of the world."
+In The Wall Street Journal, James K. Glassman said that "the greatest strength of Start-up Nation is not analysis but anecdote.
 The authors tell vivid stories of entrepreneurial success, such as that of Shai Agassi, the son of an Iraqi immigrant to Israel, with his electric-automobile technology, now in the process of creating 'Car 2.0.'"

-Publishers Weekly states that "the authors ground their analysis in case studies and interviews with some of Israel's most brilliant innovators to make this a rich and insightful read not just for business leaders and policy makers but for anyone curious about contemporary Israeli culture."
+Publishers Weekly stated that "the authors ground their analysis in case studies and interviews with some of Israel's most brilliant innovators to make this a rich and insightful read not just for business leaders and policy makers but for anyone curious about contemporary Israeli culture."

-In The Economic Times, R Gopalakrishnan writes that the use of Hebrew expressions makes the book "alive and eminently-readable."
-Besides chutzpah, the authors use the word bitzua, which roughly means "getting things done."
-Another Hebrew expression used in the book is rosh gadol, literally "big head", which could be translated "can-do and responsible attitude with scant respect for the limitations of formal authority."
-Gopalakrishnan concludes that the ideas demonstrated in the book "are highly relevant for innovation capability in general, but for India, especially at this juncture."
+In The Economic Times, R Gopalakrishnan wrote that the use of Hebrew expressions made the book "alive and eminently-readable."
+Gopalakrishnan concluded that the ideas demonstrated in the book "are highly relevant for innovation capability in general, but for India, especially at this juncture."

-David Horovitz of The Jerusalem Post says that conclusions of Start-up Nation find confirmation in the real world, such as how the life of Congresswoman Gabby Giffords was saved when an emergency medical team applied a revolutionary elasticized bandage developed in Israel to staunch her head wounds.
+David Horovitz of The Jerusalem Post said that conclusions of Start-up Nation are validated by real-world events, such as the treatment given to Gabby Giffords after the 2011 Tucson shooting, where an emergency medical team used a elasticized bandage developed in Israel to control her head wounds.

 A review in The Washington Post says that "the book weaves together colorful stories of Israeli technological triumphs" such as the story of Shvat Shaked, who "founded a cybersecurity firm with his old buddy from Army intelligence and had the chutzpah to bet a top executive at PayPal, the online commerce company owned by eBay, that his few dozen engineers could beat PayPal's thousands in developing secure online software."
 The review also states that the authors could have done a better job drawing "straight lines between their theories about Israel's success and these case studies".

-Maureen Farrell of Forbes was disappointed that the authors mostly ignored the effects of U.S. foreign aid [.8% of its economic output].
+Maureen Farrell of Forbes was disappointed that the authors mostly ignored the effects of United States foreign aid to Israel.
 She says the book "is worth reading to understand not just Israel's history but the history of capitalism and innovation."